They all STAND A CHANCE, if given an opportunity.

 Compose a 1-2 page essay from ONE of the following prompts:

-• Break the Cycle Write a mock letter to your parent on how important it is to break this cycle of incarceration.
+Break the Cycle Write a mock letter to your parent on how important it is to break this cycle of incarceration.
 Talk about your lifelong dreams and how you plan to carry them out.
 Tell them how difficult life has been without them present.
 Explain the statistical likelihood of repeating the mistakes and your solid plan to break the cycle, Come up with your own psychological theory of why something like incarceration becomes a cycle in a family.
 In other words, why would a person recreate the same traumatic events that they endured as a child into their own family?
+Why do humans seem to repeat these cycles?

 inquiry@standachance.com